Low Serum Testosterone and Mortality in Male Veterans

 2) The Decline of Testosterone with Aging

-Moving on, testosterone levels decline with aging.
-Moreover, with an average decrease in total serum testosterone levels.
-Moreover, it is approximately 1.5% per year.
 1 Additionally, the prevalence of low serum total testosterone levels.
 It is approximately 20% by the age of 50 years and 50% by the age of 80 years.

 3) Effects and Variability of Low Testosterone Levels

-Furthermore, manifestations of low testosterone include lower levels of muscle mass and bone mineral density, higher levels of fat mass, central obesity, insulin resistance, lower libido and energy, irritability, and dysphoria.
-2 In contrast to menopause, in which all women undergo a nearly complete cessation of gonadal estrogen secretion, in men, gonadal androgen secretion decreases gradually and progressively after the age of 30 years, but does not generally cease, and androgen levels remain highly variable in older men.
-Additionally, they recently reported that the prevalence of clinical androgen deficiency (symptoms plus low testosterone levels) is about 6% to 12% in middle-aged and elderly men.
-3 Moreover, testosterone levels also decrease with acute and chronic illnesses and with medications such as glucocorticoids and opiates.
-2
+2 In contrast to menopause, in which all women undergo a nearly complete cessation of gonadal estrogen secretion, in men, gonadal androgen secretion decreases gradually and progressively after the age of 30 years but does not generally cease, and androgen levels remain highly variable in older men.

 4) Prevalence and Risks of Low Testosterone in Aging Men

-Moreover, because of the aging of our society, we realized that low testosterone levels affect many older men.
 2 In addition, the use of testosterone increased significantly, with a tripling in prescriptions for testosterone over a 3-year period.
-4 However, despite the prominent increase in testosterone use, the overall risks and benefits remain unclear.
-4 , 5

 5) Initial Findings on Testosterone Levels and Mortality Rates

-In a recent small study 6 in a geriatric rehabilitation unit, we found that men with a low testosterone level had a higher 6-month mortality level if we compare with men with a normal testosterone level who were of a comparable age and had comparable medical morbidity.
+In a recent small study 6 in a geriatric rehabilitation unit, we found that men with a low testosterone level had a higher 6-month mortality level if we compared with men with a normal testosterone level who were of a comparable age and had comparable medical morbidity.

 6) The Present Study on Testosterone and Mortality Rates